wasabi315/eff-ts/README.md

         },
     ```

     `effc` is the *effect handler*, which gets called when the computation performs effects. `on`, the argument of `effc`, is for registering handlers for each effect.
 The first argument of `on` is the constructor of an effect (say `E`) and the second argument is a handler function that takes an effect value of type `E` and its continuation.
 In this example, save the thunk carried before resuming the computation.
-Note that you do not need to handle all of the effects in one handler.
-Effects not handled are passed to the surrounding handler like `try`-`catch`.
+Note that you do not need to handle all of effects in one handler.
+Effects not handled are passed to the surrounding handler.

     ```typescript
         effc(on) {